unbanksytv/marketplace-main/README.md

 For self hosted deployments you can simply fork this repository and follow the instructions below to configure and deploy your marketplace.

+When designing an order book, one typically have two choices: optimize for cost (store orders off-chain) or optimize for openness (store orders on-chain).
+On Ethereum, where 80% of NFT value is traded, off-chain order books have dominated (Open Sea, Rarible, etc) because it's simply too expensive to store orders on-chain.
+Where protocols have implemented on-chain storage (Zora), they are liquidity constrained, since publishing any order (asks or bids) is costly.

+Reservoir introduces a third option.
+Orders are stored on-chain, but on a different chain.
+Because orders are self-contained signed messages, they don't need the full might of Ethereum to secure them.
+Instead, Reservoir uses Arweave as a low-cost Data Lake for raw order storage.
+It's cheap enough that marketplaces can still offer the free listing experience that users expect, and secure enough to guarantee permissionless data availability.
+Even better, anyone can run the open-source Reservoir Indexer that combines raw order data from Arweave, with ownership data from Ethereum, to trustlessly reconstruct the state of the order book.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Configuration